Serein (song)

-"Serein" is a song by Swedish band Katatonia.
+"Serein" is a song by Swedish heavy metal band Katatonia.
 It is the second single off of their tenth studio album The Fall of Hearts.
 The song title alludes to the concept of raining without clouds being visible.

 Background

 The song was first released as the second single off of Katatonia's tenth studio album The Fall of Hearts on 3 May 2016.
 The song's official music video was debuted a week later exclusively through Billboard's website.
 The video features a man writing the song's lyrics in pen and paper in black and white video.